Free senior care advisor for Florida families. No fees, ever.

 Questions to ask on a tour

-• What's the staff-to-resident ratio at night?
+• What is the staff-to-resident ratio overnight?

 Common questions